snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 ---

 We are pleased to announce [version 0.3.0][release-030] of Dataflow Runner, our cloud-agnostic tool to create clusters and run jobflows.
-This release is centered around usability improvements.
+This release is centered around new features and usability improvements.

 In this post, we will cover: